Table of Contents

-Key Performance Indicator (KPI) is a metric that measures an organisation’s success in achieving its goals.
+A key Performance Indicator (KPI) is a metric that measures an organisation’s success in achieving its goals.
 KPIs can be used for internal purposes, such as measuring the effectiveness of marketing campaigns, or external purposes, such as comparing the performance of different companies.
 It can simply be a measurement of how well your company is doing against its goals.
 It is a way to measure and improve your business performance.
-An example would be measuring the effectiveness of your marketing efforts over a given period of time and how well you did at converting those potential customers into actual buyers, and identifying the customer acquisition cost of the process against your business plan
+An example would be measuring the effectiveness of your marketing efforts over a given period and how well you converted those potential customers into actual buyers and identifying the customer acquisition cost of the process against your business plan.

 - You can measure the KPI: You should have the means to measure the movement of the KPI.
 For example, if you measure web traffic, you can use google analytics to track the web traffic.

 - They are over a time period: Using historical data as a reference over one month to increase web traffic from X (which is the previous one-month data) to X+30%